You are here

 Multilingual Learner Redesignation

-Redesignation is a term that describes a process that districts and schools develop to determine when Multilingual Learners (MLs) are Fluent English Proficient (FEP) and can transition successfully to classrooms, with minimal English Language Development (ELD) support.
-It represents a student’s English language proficiency level has changed from Limited English Proficient (LEP) to Fluent English Proficient (FEP) Monitor 1 based on an evaluation using the annual ELP assessment scores and a collection of evidence which supports this change.
+Redesignation is a term that describes a process that districts and schools develop to determine when Multilingual Learners (MLs) are Fluent English Proficient (FEP) and can transition out of English Language Development (ELD) instruction and programs.
+It represents a student’s English language proficiency level has changed from Non English Proficient (NEP) or Limited English Proficient (LEP) to Fluent English Proficient (FEP) Monitor 1 based on an evaluation using the annual ELP assessment scores and a collection of evidence which supports this change.

 State and Federal Requirements